FanisDeligiannis/8085_emulator/dependencies/imgui_text_editor/README.md

  - whitespace indicators (TAB, space)

 # Known issues
- - syntax highligthing of most languages - except C/C++ - is based on std::regex, which is diasppointingly slow.
+ - syntax highligthing of most languages - except C/C++ and Lua - is based on std::regex, which is diasppointingly slow.
 Because of that, the highlighting process is amortized between multiple frames.
-C/C++ has a hand-written tokenizer which is much faster.
+C/C++ and Lua have a hand-written tokenizer which is much faster.

 Please post your screenshots if you find this little piece of software useful. :)